Paddle the waters that make the San Juan Islands famous for sea kayaking with killer whales!

 - Traverse through the proposed killer whale sancutary on the west side of San Juan Island

 - Paddle to Posey Island for lunch on Washington State's smallest State Park

 - After camp is set up, enjoy some downtime in camp, a hike, or tide-pooling.
 Your guide will be prepping a fresh made dinner!

 - Dinner at 6:30pm

 - Take an evening paddle, build a camp fire (burn bans permitting), or do a sunset hike to finish the day

 Day 2 (Middle Day of 3 Day Tour)

 - Start the day with a hot breakfast and french press coffee

 Day paddle through a spectacular section of islands, passing along the shorelines of Stuart Island, John's Island, and the Cactus Islands, a beautiful chain of small islands located east of Stuart Island.
-You will paddle into Boundary Pass and Haro Strait, a favorite salmon-hunting ground for orca whales.

 - Another fabulous dinner back in camp and end the day with activities or down time